 Mokete: Our full report

 The chalets are decorated in neutral tones and simply, but comfortably, furnished, with lots of wood, soft suede and leather.
-The beds, which can be made up as twins or a double, face out towards the veranda with fantastic views of the trails and plains beyond.
+The beds, which can be made up as twins or a double, face out towards the fantastic views of the trails and plains beyond.
 You'll also find a writing desk with a lamp, universal plug points for charging camera batteries, and a tasteful wooden tray featuring tea and coffee, a flask of hot water (which is topped up with boiling water every morning and evening), mugs, glasses and a jug of iced water.
-A comfortable armchair looks through the enormous mesh window, while outside on the deck are deckchairs and a table.
+A comfortable armchair and sofa in the lounge area at the front of the tent look through the enormous mesh window.

-A door to one side of the chalet leads to the en-suite bathroom, complete with a flushing toilet, twin hand-basins with copper taps, a full-length mirror and walk-in shower.
-You'll also find plenty of wooden shelves and hanging space for clothes, extra blankets for the very chilly winter nights, a digital safe, insect repellent and environment-friendly shower gel, shampoo and conditioner.
-Another thoughtful touch in the hot summer months is the provision of a sarong.
-Take it with you on a game drive and your guide will wet it in cold water for you to drape over your shoulders to keep cool.
-'Kalahari air-conditioning' at its best!
+A door to one side of each chalet leads to the en-suite bathroom, complete with a flushing toilet, twin handbasins and mirrors, and a walk-in shower.
+You'll also find plenty of wooden shelves and hanging space for clothes, extra blankets for chilly winter nights, a digital safe, insect repellent and environment-friendly shower gel, shampoo and conditioner.

 Mokete is proudly run off a state-of-the-art solar system, which runs off 72 solar panels and provides all the electricity and hot water in camp.
-Water is life in this dry environment, and on a ‘back-of-house’ tour you can learn about the water storage and distribution.
-The water from the borehole is saltier than seawater, so is used for such things as the showers and the pool.
+Water is life in this dry environment, and on a “back-of-house” tour you can learn about the water storage and distribution.

 Our view